Looking for Volunteers?

 You are under no legal obligation to pay any expenses to volunteers.
 However, it is good practice to pay out of pocket expenses such as travel.
 We strongly recommend that organisations do reimburse where possible.
 Please note it is important for you as an organisation to only ever pay expenses that the volunteer has paid themselves, any money over this could have legal implications for yourself and the volunteer.

 We can provide you with good practice support and training around volunteer management More specifically in the management of volunteers we can help you with volunteer inductions; volunteer training; support & supervision and motivation.
-Why not read our fact sheet on the management of volunteers
+Read the guidance from NCVO on Managing Volunteers.

 We recommend you have a volunteer policy which sets out clearly your expectations from the volunteers and in turn how you expect to manage them.
 A volunteer policy is the foundation on which your organisation’s involvement of volunteers should be based.
 It should form the basis of your entire volunteer programme, giving cohesion and consistency to all the elements in your organisation that affect volunteers (recruitment, expenses, health and safety and so on).
 It is the key to involving a diversity of volunteers, because it helps to define the role of volunteers within the organisation, and how they can expect to be treated.
-Read our fact sheet on writing a volunteer policy and see examples of volunteering policies on the Volunteering England website.
+Read the guidance from NCVO on Volunteer Policies.